GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ### TLS 1.3

 TLS 1.3 is the newest version of [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), the cryptographic protocol used by [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+TLS 1.3 provides better privacy and performanced compared to TLS 1.2

-TLS 1.3 is more secure than TLS 1.2 and also shortens the TLS handshake from two roundtrips to one.
+TLS 1.3. shortens the TLS handshake from two roundtrips to one.
 For connections using HTTP/1 or HTTP/2, shortening the TLS handshake to one roundtrip effectively reduces connection setup time by 33%.

 <figure class="w-figure">
   <img src="./cdn3.png" alt="Comparison of the TLS 1.2 and TLS 1.3 handshakes" class="w-screenshot">